 Alternate Stocking Units with Modern Retail's Integrator

-Currently, the Modern Retail integrator has a few limitations in place with alternate stocking units, and they're recorded slightly differently from other products.
+Currently, the Modern Retail integrator has a limitation in place with alternate stocking units, and they're recorded slightly differently from other products.

 Displaying Alternate Stocking Units